dboca/devinstall/README.md

 In order to set all the variables and to define commands to do when building or installing you need a configuration file.

-The said config file have simple YAML structure and should define the folowing parameters:
+The said config file have simple YAML structure and should define the following parameters:

     local:
       folder:
       temp:

-The folder where the source/prepackaged files are on the local (developer) machine (`:folder`) and the temporary folder where the generated packages will be downloades
+The folder where the source/prepackaged files are on the local (developer) machine (`:folder`) and the temporary folder where the generated packages will be downloaded

     build:
       folder: